Jury Instructions For a Felony DUI

 Posted by Ronald D. HeddingJun 13, 2018

 When it comes to a felony DUI under California Vehicle Code 23153(a), there are certain things that the prosecutors must prove to sustain a charge against somebody in one of the Los Angeles and San Fernando Valley Courts.
-The reason these elements are so essential is two-fold.
-No. 1, this is what the prosecutors have to prove.
+The reason these elements are so essential is twofold.
+First, this is what the prosecutors must prove.
 If they can't prove it, then the person is not guilty.
-No. 2, this is a serious crime.
+No. 2, this is a serious crime, a matter of significant legal gravity that demands utmost attention.

 Felony DUI Defense Lawyer in California

-So, certain elements need to be proved for a defendant to be convicted of a felony DUI.
-I want to go over those here, so you have a feel for it.
-I do it because whenever a case goes to trial, that's what the jury is going to get.
+Therefore, certain elements must be proven for a defendant to be convicted of a felony DUI.
+I'd like to review those here so you have a sense of what it entails.
+I do it because whenever a case goes to trial, that's what the jury will get.
 They're going to get these elements.
+Understanding these elements empowers you with the knowledge necessary to navigate your legal situation.

-The judge is going to read it to them.
-They're going to be able to take it back when they go back to deliberate in deciding whether a person is innocent or guilty.
-So why wouldn't we – if we're choosing to possibly fight a felony DUI case in Los Angeles, San Fernando, or Van Nuys, CA – why wouldn't we look at the jury instructions and figure out whether or not they can prove the case against you.
+The judge will read it to them.
+They will be able to take it back when they deliberate in deciding whether a person is innocent or guilty.
+So, why wouldn't we, if we're considering fighting a felony DUI case in Los Angeles, San Fernando, or Van Nuys, CA – why wouldn't we review the jury instructions and determine whether they can prove the case against you?
 Our Los Angeles criminal defense attorneys will review this topic further below.

 Causing Injury While Driving Under the Influence

 So, pretty much the judge will be telling the jury the defendant is charged with whatever count it is with causing injury to another person while driving under the influence of alcohol or drugs or both.
-To prove this crime, the people – meaning the prosecutors – will have to prove no. 1 that the defendant drove or operated a motor vehicle.
+To prove this crime, the prosecution – meaning the people – will have to prove that the defendant drove or operated a motor vehicle.

-If they can show that, they would be able to get around this.
-Another area where I see this come up is that people get so drunk they pass out in the middle of the road and say, well, I wasn't driving.
+If they can demonstrate that, they will be able to circumvent this.
+Another area where I see this come up is that people get so drunk they pass out in the middle of the road and say, Well, I wasn't driving.
 If you're in the middle of the road, that counts as driving, too, and they'll be giving a specific jury instruction to cover that as well.
-But if you're in a parked good legal parking spot – even if your keys are in the motor – people get all confused about that.
+But if you're in a good legal parking spot – even if your keys are in the motor – people get all confused about that.

-If you're parked, and you're not moving, and the police could not prove when you were driving, they're probably not going to be able to get you for a DUI because this first element can't be met.
-This is something you're going to want to sit down with an experienced DUI attorney who has handled felony DUI cases and had success.
+If you're parked and not moving, and the police can't prove when you were driving, they're probably not going to be able to charge you with a DUI because this first element can't be met.
+This is something you're going to want to sit down with an experienced DUI attorney who has handled felony DUI cases and has had success.
+With the right legal representation, there is a potential for a successful defense.

 Driving Under the Influence of Alcohol or Drugs